 – US citizens

-If the citizen is American, instead of the authorization, he will have to present a sworn declaration made before the U.S. Consul. with a certified signature in the Prefecture, a notary deed made before the single judge and a birth certificate.
+If the citizen is American, he will have to present a sworn declaration made before the U.S. Consul instead of the authorization.
+A certified signature in the Prefecture, a notary deed made before the single judge, and a birth certificate.

 SEPARATION OF GOODS OR COMMUNION OF GOODS

-According to Italian law, all the income produced and the goods acquired by one of the spouses after the marriage are the property of both spouses (communion of goods).
-If the spouses prefer instead the separation of the goods it is necessary that they declare it at the time of the wedding.
+According to Italian law, all the income produced and the goods acquired by one of the spouses after the marriage are both spouses (communion of goods).
+If the spouses prefer the separation of the goods instead, they must declare it at the wedding time.